-On view now through October 25th, 2025, Me ‘n’ Mines is the result of both artists setting out to determine what a new world could look like, if they and their beloveds were able to show up flawed, yet ready to work.
+On view now through 25th October 2025, Me ‘n’ Mines is the result of both artists setting out to determine what a new world could look like if they and their beloveds were able to show up flawed, yet ready to work.

 Heino Schmid